-If you are indeed currently operating at loss, taking the hits as part of a greater expansion plan, or indeed if you’re breaking even, as long as your core business operations don’t suffer, it’s okay to turn a bit of your attention towards maximising turnover.
+If you are indeed currently operating at loss, taking the hits as part of a greater expansion plan, or indeed if you’re breaking even, as long as your core business operations don’t suffer, it’s okay to turn a bit of your attention towards maximising turnover (although, if you’re wondering how to calculate turnover in the first place, you may find this article over on Regulatory Wave useful).
 Just be sure to make sure you keep records of the turnover, the best of which ways to do so being honouring standard bookkeeping and accounting principles.

 The thinking behind this is that should you eventually come across someone who might be able to help catapult your business to the next level, taking it from a place of running at a loss or merely breaking even, they’re keenness to jump on boards could come down exclusively to their look at your books and the subsequent action.